Badge photo

 Kaggle competitions are a fantastic way to learn data science and build your portfolio.
 I personally used Kaggle to learn many data science concepts.
-I started out with Kaggle a few months after learning programming, and later won several competitions.
-Doing well in a Kaggle competition requires more than just knowing machine learning algorithms.
-It requires the right mindset, the willingness to learn, and a lot of data exploration.
+I started out with Kaggle a few months after learning basic Python programming, and later won several competitions.
+Doing well in a Kaggle competition requires more than just knowing all the latest machine learning algorithms―although that is helpful.
+Ultimately, it requires the right mindset, the willingness to learn, and a lot of data exploration.
 Many of these aspects aren't typically emphasized in tutorials on getting started with Kaggle, though.
-In this post, I'll cover how to get started with the Kaggle Expedia hotel recommendations competition, including establishing the right mindset, setting up testing infrastructure, exploring the data, creating features, and making predictions.
-At the end, we'll generate a sublesson file using the techniques in the this post.
-As of this writing, the sublesson would rank in the top 15. leaderboard_place
+So in this post, I'll explain how I ranked in the top 15 of the Kaggle Expedia Hotel Recommendations competition by establishing the right mindset, setting up testing infrastructure, exploring the data, creating features, and making predictions.
+At the end, I'll show you how to generate a submission file using the techniques in the this post.

-The Expedia competition challenges you with predicting what hotel a user will book based on some attributes about the search the user is conducting on Expedia.
-Before we dive into any coding, we'll need to put in time to understand both the problem and the data.
+This Kaggle competition challenges you with predicting what hotel a user will book based on some attributes about the search the user is conducting on Expedia.
+Before we get into any of the coding, we'll need to put in some time to understand both the problem we're trying to solve and the data we'll use to do so.

 The first step is to look at the description of the columns of the dataset.
 You can find that here.
 Towards the bottom of the page, you'll see a description of each column in the data.
-Looking over this, it appears that we have quite a bit of data about the searches users are conducting on Expedia, along with data on what hotel cluster they eventually booked in test.csv and train.csv. destinations.csv contains information about the regions users search in for hotels.
-We won't worry about what we're predicting just yet, we'll focus on understanding the columns.
+Looking this over, it appears that we have quite a bit of data about the searches users are conducting on Expedia, along with data on what hotel cluster they eventually booked.
+This information is stored in the test.csv and train.csv files.
+The destinations.csv file contains information about the regions users searched for hotels.
+For now, we won't worry about what we're going to be predicting, and instead we'll focus on understanding the columns of the dataset first.

 Expedia